-Welcome to the third annual Pine Trail Run!
+Welcome to the 5th annual Pine Trail Run on May 4th, 2024!
 We look forward to your participation.
-The run is scheduled May 7th, 2022.
-We look forward to seeing you there!

 Join us at the Pine Trailhead in the Tonto National Forest just off Highway 87 about a quarter mile south of Pine, Arizona (map).
 The 5K is a loop race that starts and finishes at the Pine Trailhead.
 The 50k starts at the Pine Trailhead and the 10 mile race starts in Pine Canyon.
 The 50K and 10 mile races finish at the Pine Strawberry Fuel Reduction barn (3180 N. Old County Rd in Pine).

 Portable restrooms are located at the finish line and parking area.
 A restroom will also be available at the 10 mile race starting line.
 The 50K course will have portable restrooms at aid stations #1, #2 and #3.

 No pets are allowed on the race course.
 Music is not allowed as passing requests from other runners need to be heard.

 Getting to the Start Line